Nichole Warwick, M.A.

 I feel so fortunate to have found that sweet-spot in my life where my purpose and passions are actualized in my professional life.
 I absolutely love being with youth, creating in and with nature, and cultivating the ecology of imaginations!

-I am a mother, grandmother, educational therapist, and a trauma-informed expressive arts facilitator with expertise in youth leadership and development, behavior change, deep ecology, and grief work.
-I have worked with youth and families for over 22 years in the fields of education and psychology.
+I am a mother, grandmother, educational therapist, and a trauma-informed expressive arts educator/facilitator.
+My areas of expertise include Person-Centered psychology, youth leadership and development, social and emotional intelligence, project and inquiry-based learning, behavior change, positive discipline, eco-psychology, grief, and environmental education.
+I have worked with youth and families for over 23 years in the fields of education and psychology.

-A deep desire for social and environmental justice influences my professional and volunteer work with youth in Sonoma County.
-In 2012, I was recognized by the California State Legislature, Sonoma County Conservation Council, and Sierra Club Sonoma for my contributions with the Outstanding Environmental Education Program/Educator Award for special innovation and insight in teaching students about the environment.
-My environmental education projects in the Sebastopol Unified School District also received Special Congressional Recognition, and I was a nominee for the American Red Cross Real Hero in the Environment in 2013.
+A deep desire for social and environmental justice influences my professional and volunteer work in Sonoma County.
+In 2012, I was recognized by the California State Legislature, Sonoma County Conservation Council, and Sierra Club Sonoma for my contributions with the Outstanding Environmental Education Program/Educator Award for Special Innovation and Insight in Teaching Students About the Environment by the California State Legislature, Sonoma County Conservation Council, & Sierra Club Sonoma.
+My environmental education projects in the Sebastopol Unified School District also received Special Congressional Recognition by the United States House of Representatives.
+I was a nominee for the American Red Cross Real Hero in the Environment in 2013.

 I earned a Master’s Degree in Integrative Psychology (2007) and a Certificate in Person-Centered Expressive Arts for Healing and Social Change (2005) from Saybrook University.
+I completed advanced training in Community Resilience & Trauma Healing with the Center for Mind Body Medicine and the Sonoma Community Resilience Collaborative (2019).
 I was trained by Al Gore as a Climate Reality Leader (2012) and by Occidental Arts and Ecology Center as a Garden Teacher (2009).
 I have a Bachelor’s Degree in History from Sonoma State University (1998).